Decepticond/Lazaurus/README.md

-### Aleksandr S [Any/All] Cryptography, reverse engineering, and malware enthusiast.
+### Lazaurus Cryptography, reverse engineering, and malware enthusiast.

 *The C++20 AM is pretty cool.*